hafizadil123/quick-mailer/README.md

 # ad-mailer

-quick Mailer is a node.js for sending emails instantly using one line of code with your own configurations.
+Ad-Mailer is a node.js for sending emails instantly using one line of code with your own configurations.

 ## Installation